The taste of IPA: Towards open-vocabulary keyword spotting and forced alignment in any language: Backgrounds

 \subsection{Spoken keyword detection and retrieval}

-KWS is a classic task in spoken language processing, receiving wide attention from the speech community \cite{lopez2021deep}.
-Deep neural networks have become the dominant paradigm in KWS systems since the past decade \cite[e.g.,][]{chen2014small,tang2018deep,rybakov20_interspeech,berg21_interspeech}.
-However, most of these systems are based on multiclass-classifications of a set of pre-defined keywords, making them hard to adapt to new keywords outside training set.

-While most research in keyword spotting focus predominantly in English, in recent years, there have been increased interests in building multilingual keyword detection systems that can adapt to new words or even new languages through few-shot learning \cite{mazumder21_interspeech,lei2023multilingual,reuter2023multilingual}.
-Nevertheless, existing multilingual KWS systems face limitations in terms of the number of supported languages, and adapting to new words in different languages often necessitates few-shot adaptations rather than zero-shot predictions.
+Most research in keyword spotting focuses predominantly on English \cite[e.g.,][]{chen2014small,tang2018deep,rybakov20_interspeech,berg21_interspeech}.
+In recent years, there has been increased interest in building multilingual keyword detection systems that can adapt to new words or new languages through few-shot learning \cite{mazumder21_interspeech,lei2023multilingual,reuter2023multilingual}.
+While texts are the primary modeling units in most systems, studies are showing the effectiveness of using IPA symbols to achieve open-vocabulary generalization \cite{tanaka2001speech,shin22_interspeech,lee23d_interspeech,reuter2023multilingual}.

-Another approach for keyword detection is based on dense retrieval systems popularized by CLIP \cite{radford2021learning} and the subsequent CLAP \cite{wu2023large} and CLARA \cite{noriy2023clara}.
-Speech, text or data in other modalities sequences are projected into dense vectors in shared latent spaces.
-Some text-to-speech dense retrieval systems are based on semantics rather than the surface acoustic form of speech signals \cite{duquenne2021multimodal,khurana2022samu,zhu-etal-2022-bootstrapping}, yet this contrastive learning paradigm has also been applied successfully to build open-vocabulary KWS systems \cite{nishu2023flexible}.
+Another approach for keyword matching is based on contrastive learning frameworks, notably CLAP \cite{wu2023large} and the subsequent CLARA \cite{noriy2023clara}.
+Contrastive learning also enables keyword retrieval systems based on semantics rather than the surface acoustic form \cite{duquenne2021multimodal,khurana2022samu,zhu-etal-2022-bootstrapping}.
+The contrastive learning paradigm has also been applied successfully to build open-vocabulary KWS systems \cite{nishu2023flexible}.

-While texts are the primary modeling units in most systems, there are studies showing the effectiveness of using IPA symbols to achieve open-vocabulary generalization \cite{tanaka2001speech,shin22_interspeech,lee23d_interspeech,reuter2023multilingual}.
+Nevertheless, existing multilingual KWS systems face limitations in terms of limited supported languages, and cannot achieve zero-shot adaptation.
 Built on these prior efforts, we scaled up the phoneme-based open-vocabulary KWS models to more languages to achieve crosslinguistic generalization.